totvslabs/mobile-challenge/README.md

 Users should be able to create a new product by informing:
 - Name
 - Description
-- Picture (here the user should be able to use her phone's camera for a new picture or an existing picture on her phone)
+- Picture (here the user should be able to use their phone's camera for a new picture or use an existing picture on their phone)

 ### 2) Product List